tcuwp/avocado/README.md

 It's sort of funny to do this because you genuinely just could have put this stuff right in your app, and yet here we are making gems instead!

+There is an `Avocado::Mailer` which can be included in a mailer class and provides some basic mailers.

+The `spec/internal` app within this repo has some example usage of both model and mailer.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run